2024 - 2025

 Sanam Saaber is currently the Chief Legal Officer at Iterable, a cross-channel marketing platform that powers unified customer experiences and empowers organizations to create, optimize and measure every interaction across the entire customer journey.
 Previously, she served as General Counsel and Interim COO at DFINITY and she was Vice President of Legal for Box, Inc. leading various teams including corporate, commercial, products, privacy, litigation, IP, employment, and risk.
 She received her B.S. from the University of California, Los Angeles, M.S. in Biological Sciences from Stanford University, and J.D. from UC Davis School of Law.

 A litigator for 27 years, Ronald Scholar started his career as a public defender before moving to civil practice where he represents public entity and private business clients in a diverse scope of litigation including federal and state civil rights, employment law, dangerous conditions of public property as well as contract and business disputes.
 Named to Sacramento Magazine’s Top Lawyers List for 2016, Scholar also serves as a Judge Pro Tem in the Placer County Superior Court.
-Scholars has been active in the trial practice and mock trial programs at King Hall since 2016.
+Scholar has been active in the trial practice and mock trial programs at King Hall since 2016.

 Emily Scivoletto